Miller Grove

 The earliest wedding celebrated at Miller Grove was between Edward Dabbs and Dolly Sides in 1848.
 In 1849, Charles and Clarissa Dabbs became the first to purchase public domain land, 160 acres, in Pope County.
 Many residents added to their land holdings over time, and their children continued farming in the same area.

 Archaeological evidence, geographical features, and local history suggest that Miller Grove also served as a way-station for the Underground Railroad.
 Crow Knob, a sandstone ridgetop on the north edge of the Miller Grove community may have been used as a lookout point.
-Sand Cave, a nearby rock shelter, is reported to have served as a hiding place for escaping slaves.
+Sand Cave, a nearby rock shelter, is reported to have served as a hiding place for escaping enslaved people.
 Correspondence between American Missionary Association ministers James Madison West and James Scott Davis allude to abolitionist activities in the area.
 James West lived near the Miller Grove community, visiting often, spending the night with Henry Sides, distributing Bibles, and documenting contributions to the “Canada Refugee Fund”.
-In 1857, he praised residents who became recipients of antislavery literature as “messengers who seem to be doing a work that would otherwise be hard to accomplish”.
-The recovery of lead type from one of the Miller Grove homesteads suggests that there was a printing press within the community that could have been used to print abolitionist literature or forge freedom papers.
+In 1857, he praised residents who became recipients of anti-enslavement literature as “messengers who seem to be doing a work that would otherwise be hard to accomplish”.
+The recovery of lead type from one of the Miller Grove homesteads suggests there was a printing press within the community that could have been used to print abolitionist literature or forge freedom papers.

 Other archaeological evidence depicts everyday life.
 Artifacts recovered from Abby Miller’s house include part of a pistol, a bottle, a doll leg, a horse harness hook, broken plates, and a piece of slate board.
-Bits of ceramic vessels recovered from Miller Grove reflect material choices that had become possible for African American women when they gained their freedom and joined the Miller Grove community.
+Bits of ceramic vessels recovered from Miller Grove reflect material choices that had become possible for Black women when they gained their freedom and joined the Miller Grove community.

-In 1900, there were twenty families with 108 people in Miller Grove, but by 1920, only eight families remained and the population had fallen to 21.
+In 1900, there were twenty families comprising 108 people in Miller Grove, but by 1920, only eight families remained and the population had fallen to 21.
 Farming had become unprofitable and opportunities in coal mining and major cities enticed younger generations to move on.
 Most of the unproductive land was sold to the federal government, becoming part of the Shawnee National Forest, but Wilbert McClure, a descendant of Bedford and Abigail Miller, maintains twenty acres of their original land.

 Shawnee National Forest Archaeologist Mary R. McCorvie has conducted a number of archaeological investigations of Miller Grove, and Southern Illinois University holds part of its summer archaeological field school there.
 An Educating with Evidence project of SIU Curriculum and Instruction provides 3D images of artifacts discovered at Miller Grove that reveal the activities of its residents.